How is ALL treated?

 The aim of treatment is to put the ALL into remission.

-Remission is when your bone marrow is producing blood cells normally and you have fewer than 5% of the immature leukaemia cells in your bone marrow.
-If your remission lasts indefinitely, you are said to be cured.
+Remission is when your bone marrow is producing blood cells normally and you have fewer than 5% of the immature leukaemia cells (blasts) in your bone marrow.
+Your red blood cell, white blood cell and platelet counts have returned to normal levels or close to normal levels and there are no signs or symptoms of the disease.

 Because ALL is a fast-growing cancer, treatment will start soon after you have been diagnosed.